metacommunities/metacommunities/publications/sss_dec2015/log.md

     - *DONE* add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc. including ones hosted on Github itself like gitlab
     - *DONE* read Badiou again to see if anything there goes along with work on number
     - *DONE IN PART* add some discussion of Espeland on performativity of number into background -- this will have to address numericality.
 What is STS's numericality?
+    - *DONE* move the table of event counts up higher
+    - *DONE* write footnote describing the research
+    - *DONE* write acknowledgment for the funding
+    - *DONE* check that table can be formatted ok.
     - add Ingmar on numbers, etc
     - add in the extra example of coding activity from codeology
     - get desrosiere on politics of large numbers
-    - move the table of event counts up higher
+    - rewrite abstract
+    - run the whole doc as a rmd
-    - write footnote describing the research
+    - add footnote explaining how the paper seeks to do the multiple multiply
-    - write acknowledgment for the funding